 Skills for study, life and work

-Succeeding in your studies requires quite a wide range of skills, some of which you probably already have, and some of which you will develop during your time at NUI Galway.
-One key set of skills (for study, but also for life and for work) is the range of skills often grouped together as ‘organisational skills’, which include goal-setting, planning and prioritising, task analysis, and managing your time, your workload, your study space and your stuff.
+Succeeding in your studies requires a wide range of skills, some of which you may already have, and some of which you will develop during your time at University of Galway.
+One key set of skills (for study, but also for life and for work) is ‘organisational skills’, which include:

-A very good resource to help you to reflect on your skills and how to organise your learning is this All Aboard tutorial on learning tools.
+A useful resource to help you to reflect on your skills and how to organise your learning is this All Aboard tutorial on learning tools.
 You can find out more about the All Aboard initiative in the IT and Digital Skills section of the Academic Skills Hub.

 Setting and achieving your study goals